kkruecke/cplus-documentation/notes/value-categories.rst

     * do not have identity and can be moved from are called **prvalue** ("pure rvalue") expressions;
     * do not have identity and cannot be moved from are not used.

-The expressions that have identity are **glvalue** expressions (glvalue stands for "generalized lvalue"), and expressions that can be moved from are **rvalue** expressions.
+The expressions that have identity are called "glvalue expressions" (glvalue stands for "generalized lvalue").
+Both lvalues and xvalues are glvalue expressions.
+The expressions that can be moved from are called "rvalue expressions".
+Both prvalues and xvalues are rvalue expressions.

 .. todo:: Add the Venn Diagram here.